hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-database-host mysql localhost alice p@$$wOrd

-The function add new database server to the server pool.
+This function add new database server to the server pool.
 It supports local and remote database servers, which is useful for clusters.
 By adding a host you can set limit for number of databases on a host.
 Template parameter is used only for PostgreSQL and has an default value "template1".
 You can read more about templates in official PostgreSQL documentation.

 *******************************************************************